 The Division of Orthopaedic Surgery and Sports Medicine is seeking undergraduate and graduate students who are interested in an educational experience designed for the intern to learn more about clinical research in orthopaedics and sports medicine.
 Coordinated by the research staff, and under the supervision of the physician scientists, the Summer Research Intern Program is designed to provide students with an educational experience that will allow them to gain practical experience through exposure to research project(s) within the division, attendance at weekly research meetings, and participation in research seminars and trainings.

-This educational experience will run June – August (with varying start/end dates for those with different academic schedules) for a minimum of 8 weeks during the Summer of 2019.
+This educational experience will run June – August (with varying start/end dates for those with different academic schedules) for a minimum of 8 weeks during the Summer of 2020.
 The internship will be approximately 15-20 hours a week.
 Interns will consult with the research staff to set their program schedules in advance.
-(Note: the application period for the 2019 internship is now closed.
-Please visit us early next year to apply for the 2020 program.)

 Being an intern at Lurie Children's offers vast exposure to clinical research and the world of medicine.
 Interns will be exposed to real life situations in the clinical research area, including being able to shadow various clinicians in clinic and likely in surgery.
 Please note that we are seeking candidates who have completed at least their first (freshman) year of undergraduate education by the time the internship begins.

 About the Division of Orthopaedic Surgery & Sports Medicine